polygoncoin/OpenSwoole-Microservices/Env.rateLimiting.example.md

 # Rate Limiting

 Rate Limiting is a method of restricting traffic for a set window of time.
-The time windows unit used here is No. of Seconds to allow a set nunber of requests in respective param.
+The time windows unit used here is No. of Seconds to allow a particular number of requests in respective param.

 ## More about Rate Limiting
 To learn more about Rate Limiting one can [Check Google](https://www.google.com/search?q=Rate%20Limiting)